 2. Choose bedding that will keep you cool

-Look out for Tencel cotton bed linen which is not only sustainable but it offers luxurious comfort and keeps you as cool as possible.
+Look out for Tencel cotton bed linen like this Simba performance bed linen which is not only sustainable but it offers luxurious comfort and keeps you as cool as possible.

 3. Hang up damp sheets to cool down a room fast

 Yes this actually works!
-Try hanging up a damp or even wet sheet near an open window.
+It might sound crazy, but try hanging up a damp or even wet sheet near an open window.
 This will help cool down the temperature of the breeze as to flows into your room – test it out tonight, you will thank us in the morning.

 4. Make your fan work harder